afsc-assessments/ebswp_2023/doc/EBSpollock.md

 being fished below the overfishing level and the stock size is estimated to be above, abd stay above the overfished level.

 ## ABC Recommendation
 ABC levels are affected by estimates of $F_{MSY}$ which depends principally on the estimated stock-recruitment steepness parameter, demographic schedules such as selectivity-at-age, maturity, and growth.
 The current stock size (both spawning and fishable) is estimated to be  at above-average levels and projections indicate declines.
-Updated data and analysis result in an estimate of 2019 spawning biomass (3,220 kt) which is about 150\% of $B_{MSY}$ (2,147 kt).
+Updated data and analysis result in an estimate of 2019 spawning biomass (3,220 kt) which is about  150\% of $B_{MSY}$
-The replacement
+(2,147 kt).
-yield---defined as the catch next year that is expected to achieve a 2020 spawning biomass estimate equal to that from 2019---is estimated to be about 0 t.
-Note that the negative value for replacement yield suggests that the stock will decline even in the absence of any fishing.
-This follows a period of increases from 2008--2017 and is expected.
-The extent that the stock will exhibit declines into the future depends on future recruitment, which is always uncertain.
+This follows a period of increases from
+2008--2017 and is expected.
+The extent that the stock will declines further depends  on recruitment, which is always uncertain.
 Some issues to consider in  the medium-term are that

 1. The conditions in summer 2019 were exceptional with another near absence of a "cold pool", very warm conditions on the inner part of the EBS shelf, and being a third consecutive  year with significant abundances found outside of the standard survey area.

 2. It appears that recruitment has dropped since the 2013 year class and this is expected to reduce spawning biomass below $B_{MSY}$ by 2021.

 3. The BTS data continue to show low abundances of pollock aged 10 and older (Table \ref{tab:bts_age}).
 Historically there had been good representation of older fish in data from this survey.
 This is somewhat expected given the poor year-classes observed during the period 2000--2005.

 5. The multispecies model suggests that the $B_{MSY}$ level is around 2.9 million t instead of the  2.1 million t estimated in the current assessment (noting that the total natural mortality is higher in the multispecies model).

 9. Pollock are an important prey species for other species in the ecosystem and apparent changes in the distribution may shift their availability as prey.

-11. Finally, given the same estimated aggregate fishing effort in 2019, the estimated stock trend is downwards except at low catch levels (a replacement yield of 0 kt is the amount that would maintain the spawning stock constant).
-Being a negative value means that even without any fishing,the stock is projected to decline.
-Furthermore, the ability to catch roughly the same amount as in 2019 through to 2022 will require about *75\% more effort* (effectively) with a decline in spawning biomass of about 30\% compared to the current level (based on expected average recruitment; Fig. \ref{fig:proj_const_catch}).
+11. Finally, given the same estimated aggregate fishing effort in 2019, the estimated stock trend is downwards except at low catch levels Furthermore, the ability to catch roughly the same amount as in 2019 through to 2022 will require more effort (effectively) with further declines in spawning biomass .

 ### Should the ABC be reduced below the maximum permissible ABC?